bravecorvus/prometheus/README.md

 The idea was to have a clock that does everything.
 The 3 main things I want to integrate in this project are:

-1) Connect the clock to a bed shaker so my alarm clock can wake me up discretely without waking up my roomate, but also the ability to wake me up in a super noisy fashion by playing an alarm tone through my speaker system.
+1) Connect the clock to a bed shaker so my alarm clock can wake me up discretely without waking up my roommate, but also the ability to wake me up in a super noisy fashion by playing an alarm tone through my speaker system.

 2) Utilize the Bluetooth capabilities of my Pi to utilize it as a Bluetooth audio receiver, which would then output to my speakers (Making my Pi run a media receiver).